horikandthepurpleshrooms/CDonutAnimator/README.md

-# donut
+# CDonutAnimator

-Run it in your terminal! 🍩
+CDonutAnimator runs an ASCII animation of a donut in your terminal.
+Written in C, this project showcases a fun and visually engaging way to display animations directly in the terminal. 🍩

 ### How to run?